mRcSchwering/magic-soup/docs/tutorials.md

 (this is explained in detail in [Mechanics](./mechanics.md)).
 In the example above $CO2 \rightleftharpoons formiat$ has a reaction energy of 10 kJ/mol and would create a equilibrium constant of roughly 0.02.
 If the reaction energy would have been defined as only 10 J/mol, the equilibrium constant would be almost 1.0.
-So, the range in which these formation energy values exist have a big impact on the equilibrium constants of reactions in the simulations.
+So, the range of these energies have a big impact on the equilibrium constants of reactions in the simulations.
-For the plot below, chemistries with formation energies of around 10 kJ/mol, 100 kJ/mol, and 200 kJ/mol were created and random proteins were generated.
+For the plot below, chemistries with energies of around 10 kJ/mol, 100 kJ/mol, and 200 kJ/mol were created and
+random proteins were generated.
 The equilibrium constant distributions of reactions catalyzed by these proteins are shown.

 ![](img/equilibrium_constants.png)